cdbale/Hackathon/README.md

 Goal: Public health indicators for all days (t) and all neighborhoods (k).

+Examples:
-Examples: South Korea
+*South Korea

 Privacy Solution:
-> (Cameron)
+* (Cameron)
-> Differential privacy-based histogram with noise infusion
+* Theoretical-based Privacy Protection: Differential privacy-based histogram with noise infusion based on [8].
+For example, you would add a random number to the the number of COVID-19 cases in the numerator of Metric 2 before releasing the statistic to the public.
+This solution is important because it is effective on neighborhoods with no COVID-19 cases.
+Differential privacy ensures that additional insights about any person is not greatly altered whether they are in the data set or not.

 #### Metric 3 (Contact Tracing)